College of Engineering

 For 100+ years, we’ve designed our programs with one thing in mind—your success.
 Explore the current program requirements and course descriptions, all designed to meet today’s industry needs and must-have skills.

-In 2021, the Graduate School of Engineering placed nearly 1000 students in co-op positions.
-We have a team that prepares students for the cooperative education experience through resumé building, developing interview skills, and guiding professional development.
+The College of Engineering has more than 2,000 co-op employer partners globally.
+Our dedicated team of co-op coordinators prepare students for the co-op experience through resumé building, developing interview skills, and guiding professional development.

 Applicants must submit the online application and all required admission materials no later than the stated deadlines to be considered for admission.
 Admissions decisions are made on a rolling basis.

 |International student deadline inside the US:||November 1|

 Additional information for international applicants can be found at the Office of Global Services (OGS).
 OGS is an active resource to over 20,000 international students and scholars from 147 different nations across the world.
 They provide the professional expertise and support you need to maintain compliance through immigration, academic, and your employment experiences—helping you remain a valuable member of the Northeastern community.

 How to Apply